Data Exchange Mappings

 The force-dense attribute should also contain a reference to an identifier plus bound indices as for the maps-to attribute.
 Through this attribute you can force a specific density pattern by specifying a domain for which nodes should be generated, regardless of whether non-default data is present to fill such nodes, e.g. because the identifier specified in the maps-to attribute of the node itself, or any of its sub-nodes, holds no non-default data.
 Note that a density pattern enforced through the force-dense attribute is still subject to a write filter specified in a write-filter attribute.

 Enforcing a density pattern may be important when the bound indices are generated through the iterative-binds-to attribute, and not explicitly represented through data-holding node bound to a regular binds-to attribute.
 In such cases, not writing nodes that hold no non-default data, may lead to inconsistent numbering of generated elements when reading the generated JSON or XML files back in.
-When reading a JSON, XML, CSV, Excel, Parquet file or database, the library will assign a value of 1 for the identifier specified in the force-dense attribute to any tuple encountered, such that the same file will be generated when writing back the file using the same mapping based on the data just read in.
+When reading a JSON, XML, CSV/TSV, Excel, Parquet file or database, the library will assign a value of 1 for the identifier specified in the force-dense attribute to any tuple encountered, such that the same file will be generated when writing back the file using the same mapping based on the data just read in.

 Note